 Tabitha Potts is a writer living in East London, which inspires much of her work.
 She has had several short stories published in print and online and was most recently long-listed for the Royal Academy and Pin Drop Short Story Award.
 She loves reading books, looking at art and kickboxing.
 ‘I wanted to volunteer as I love East London and have a strong interest in its history and heritage.
 Learning more about it and sharing that knowledge is important to me.’ explains Potts.
 ‘Also I support Roman Road LDN’s social ethos and it’s ability to enrich the lives of local residents like myself.’
 The benefits?
 ‘I wanted to build a portfolio so I can raise my profile as a reviewer and writer.
 I’ve improved my skills and abilities as a journalist and reviewer and now write for two other online magazines as well.’
 Read her stories at www.tabithapotts.com or stay in touch via twitter @tabithapotts or Instagram.
 See all work by Tabitha Potts.

 Lizzy Mace is Chair of Cranbrook Community Food Garden, a member of the Bethnal Green Transition Town group, and is working with Roman Road Trust on a project to reduce single-use plastic on the high street.
+What she loves about being Roman Road’s Environmental Correspondent is that she gets to spread positivity and empower people to take action about climate change.
+‘Reading about the climate in the national and international press can often be overwhelming and make readers feel utterly helpless.
+I wanted to make sure that my articles both tell the truth about the climate crisis while also sharing actions people can take on a personal, and community level to help bring about systemic changes in governments and corporations.’
 When not saving the planet by day, by night she performs and teaches improvised comedy theatre around the UK and beyond.
 See all work by Lizzy Mace.

 Tom Keeling currently studies Documentary Photography at UAL.
 His work is mainly long-term project based and explores things of his own personal interest throughout the United Kingdom.
 In addition to this, Tom works in a local bicycle shop on Roman Road and has a keen interest in the local community.